Metabolism Explained Simply

 5

-BMR, NEAT, TEF: The components of your expenditure
+BMR, NEAT, TEF: The Components of Your Expenditure

 NEAT is the most variable component and the most underestimated lever.
 A sedentary office worker has a NEAT of 200-300 kcal/day, while an active server can reach 1,000-1,500 kcal.
 Walking more, taking the stairs, and standing up are simple but effective strategies.

-When you reduce your calories to lose weight, your body adapts to conserve energy.
+When you reduce calories to lose weight, your body adapts to conserve energy.
 This metabolic adaptation is proportional to the severity and duration of the restriction.
 It manifests as a drop in BMR, reduced NEAT, and increased hunger.

-The most famous study on this subject followed participants from "The Biggest Loser": 6 years later, their metabolism remained reduced by 500 kcal/day compared to what would be expected for their weight.
-Extreme diets leave lasting metabolic marks.
+The most famous study on this subject followed participants from 'The Biggest Loser': 6 years later, their metabolism remained 500 kcal/day lower than expected for their weight.
+Extreme diets leave lasting metabolic footprints.

 FoodCraft Tip

-Can you really "boost" your metabolism?
+Can you really 'boost' your metabolism?

 Does intermittent fasting slow down metabolism?